Hopasaurus/opssat-docker/README.md

 Need to figure out how to export the gpredict config without manually zipping it each time also will want to do the same for the receiver flowgraph

+It sets up a vnc server, use a vnc viewer to localhost:5901 and use password '1234'

 build docker image: